DKMitt/twitter-bot/README.md

   access_token_key: '',
   access_token_secret: ''
 }
 ```

-Visit the Twitter API and fill out the form.
-When done, click on the Keys and Access Tokens tab to view your consumer key/secret and access token key/secret.
-Copy these keys/secrets into your `config.js` file.

 In `app.js` you can edit the params variable to determine what to search for: